 What's Next for the Shanghai Skyline?

-Now under construction and expected to be finished in 2014 is the Shanghai Tower, it will be a 121-story tower, and will become the tallest building in China.
+Now under construction and expected to open to the public in 2015 is the Shanghai Tower.
+It will be a 121-story tower, and will become the tallest building in China.
 At approximately 632 meters high, it will also surpass the Canton Tower, currently the tallest structure in China.

 | Shanghai with Kids |